Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 This will download the dependencies needed to run Terraform onto your computer.

 In this demo we will be using local state for Terraform.
-The state files are requried to calculate all changes and are extremely important to merge changes correctly in the future.
-If Terraform is ran by multiple users and/or on different computers and/or through CI/CD the state files, state **SHOULD REALLY** be put in [Remote Storage](https://www.terraform.io/docs/language/state/remote.html).
+The state files are required to calculate all changes and are extremely important to merge changes correctly in the future.
+If Terraform is ran by multiple users and/or on different computers and/or through CI/CD the state files, state **needs** be put in [Remote Storage](https://www.terraform.io/docs/language/state/remote.html).
 While using local state, you'll see the current state stored in `*.tfstate` and old versions named `*.tfstate.*`.

 The `.terraform` folder is where all the dependencies are downloaded, it is safe to add that as well as the state files to the `.gitignore` to minimize changes.

-Create a file in your project root named .gitignore with this for the contents:
+Create a file in your project root named `.gitignore` with this for the contents:

 ```plaintext
 *.terraform*